 The policy did not represent a removal of existing requirements but, rather, the introduction of a new set of requirements for an entirely new authority.
-The multiplicity of zones was contrary to good practice (see DfT Best Practice Guidance for Licensing Authorities 2022, para 12.2 and thereight gesessment on multiple zoning attached to the report.
+The multiplicity of zones was contrary to good practice (see DfT Best Practice Guidance for Licensing Authorities 2022, para 12.2 and the Risk Assessment on multiple zoning attached to the report.